 There once was a time when the only class license that could be administered outside of a designated FCC facility was the, now grandfathered, Novice Class.
 Today all classes of amateur license testing can be administered by a Volunteer Examiner, or "VE".

-Another positive change is when an indivdual, for whatever reason, failed an examination, had to wait 30 days before being eligible to retest.
+Another positive change is when an indivdual, for whatever reason, failed an examination, they had to wait 30 days before being eligible to retest.
 Today one may retake the test as many times as necessary without any waiting period, even in the same testing session.
 Also note, those who successfully pass the examination for a given class license, may immediately test for the next class of license.
 It is not unheard, for example, for a highly motivated individual to go from "nothing to Extra" in a single testing session.

 Among the many support resources we offer to prospective amateurs, HARC maintains a pool of volunteer examiners and provides monthly test sessions.